abuehl/abuehl.github.io/_posts/2026-06-28-a-use-case-for-internal-partitions.md

 `PackageRep` is only needed by reference in the interface of `Class.Package`.
 It can thus be forward declared there.

-`PackageRep` is not exported but it appears in the interface of Class.Package.
+`PackageRep` is not exported but it appears in the interface of `Class.Package`.

 Forward declarations are still possible when using modules.
 The declaration of `PackageRep` just needs to be in the same module as the forward declaration.